erikporse/artes/README.md

 _Data_
 - Database with all model data inputs.
 Three databases are included.
 The first includes full demands and full historic imported water supplies (LASM_Data_D100_S100).
 The second includes full demands and no imported water (LASM_Data_D100_S0).
 The third includes agreesive conservation and no imported water supplies (LASM_Data_SP_S0).
 More documentation available in the manual and the JWRPM study describes development of methods and results.
 - Example output files, which can be copied to a local folder for output.
 The script searches for existing output files and will return an error without them.
+- Historic data, used in calibrating the model.
+This includes data for wastewater treatment and reuse plants and LA County stormwater capture basins.
+Source credits are provided in the model manual and documentation.

 ### Support
 This work was supported by the Water Sustainability, & Climate Program at the National Science Foundation (NSF Award # 1204235), the Los Angeles Bureau of Sanitation, and the John Randolph Haynes and Dora Haynes Foundation.